Academics

 Chemistry Concepts is an introductory, year-long course focused on basic understanding and application of chemistry.
 The course is designed for students who need the main concepts of chemistry at a pace that determines successful acquisition.
 Chemistry Concepts teaches students about the structure, composition, and changes of matter while focusing on the topics of atomic structure, chemical reactions, solutions, gases, and lab techniques.

-Environmental Science
+On Level/Honors Environmental Science

 World History